 Generation

-Instead of masking the original data, we can generate the data from scratch.
-It might be useful if we want to produce more data than we have in the source database.
-For example, if we want to perform load testing.
-Let’s generate some data:
+Instead of masking the original data, we can generate new data.
+This approach might be useful if we need to produce more data than what is available in the source database, for example, for load testing.
+Let’s proceed to generate some data:

 default_config: